-is allowed in private insurance unless restricted by state law — but the administration’s proposed rules would restrict that coverage and promote discrimination
+is allowed in private insurance unless restricted by state law — but the administration’s rules would restrict that coverage and promote discrimination

 Learn all about abortion access in America — including Roe v.
 Wade and six-week abortion bans

 Abortion coverage varies from state to state and plan to plan.
 Some states ban coverage of abortion altogether; some plans just don’t cover abortion.
 But many plans do — and the administration is targeting them.

 The administration finalized a rule that will impose additional billing requirements for abortion coverage in the individual ACA marketplaces by June 2020 — an onerous task for both insurers and consumers.

 The billing rule will make it much more difficult for people to get abortion coverage through health insurance plans under the Affordable Care Act (ACA) because plans may drop abortion coverage (rather than jump through unnecessary bureaucratic hoops) and premiums will increase — plus, people will lose their coverage entirely if they don’t understand the requirement to pay two separate bills.

 How We Got Here & Where We're Going

 - What to expect next